Samaa-Hazem2001/RSA_Cryptography_Cryptanalysis/README.md

     https://docs.anaconda.com/anaconda/install/linux/

-2-open Vscode from anaconda
+3-download sympy from anaconda open Vscode from anaconda in the terminal write conda install sympy

-3-download sympy
+  then press(y)

-4-split Terminal and run server file
+## How to run 🚀

-5-then run client file
+1-open Vscode from anaconda

-steps in commands:
+2-split Terminal and run server file

-3-conda install sympy
+3-then run client file

-  then (y)
+# steps in commands:

-4-python server.py
+2->python server.py

-5-python client.py
+3->python client.py